 Burpees are really three moves in one: a squat, push-up and jump.
 That makes them an incredibly efficient full-body exercise that strengthens every major muscle group while increasing muscular endurance.
 And if you do enough of them, your heart rate will spike for a dose of cardio, too.
 No wonder they're so hard!

 We put together this month-long challenge to help you build up your burpee stamina and perfect your form.
 Keep scrolling for everything you need to know.

 How the 30-Day Burpee Challenge Works

-Once a year, we host the LIVESTRONG.com 30-Day Burpee Challenge in our Challenge Facebook Group, but you can start on your own at any time.
+Every once in a while, we host the LIVESTRONG.com 30-Day Burpee Challenge in our Challenge Facebook Group, but you can start on your own at any time.

 Each day, you'll do the designated number of reps in the challenge calendar below.
 The first day will be your warm-up: You only have to do one burpee.
 Every day after that, you'll add two burpees.
 And every six days, you get a rest day.
 (Phew!)

 On Day 30 — the very last day of the challenge — you'll finish with 50 burpees.
 That might seem like a lot, but you'll work up to it throughout the month.
 Plus, we have suggestions below to help you scale the exercise to your ability.
 You can also break up your burpees into more manageable sets or try different variations to find what works for you.

 To help keep you on track, the challenge calendar below can be printed out or saved to your phone so you know exactly how many burpees to do each day.